Davidhorn

 Davidhorn’s commitment

-At Davidhorn, we understand and learn from the lessons from cases like Birgitte Tengs’.
+At Davidhorn, we understand and learn from the lessons from judicial error cases like Birgitte Tengs’.
 We offer state-of-the-art recording technology designed to enhance the integrity and reliability of investigative interviews.
 Our solutions ensure clear, tamper-proof recordings, providing an objective account that supports the principles of ethical interviewing.
 By integrating our advanced recording technology into investigative processes, we help law enforcement agencies, and interviewers maintain the highest standards of accuracy and fairness, thereby contributing to rebuilding trust in society and strengthening institutions.

 We are also dedicated to offering comprehensive training programmes that enhance the skills of interviewers, ensuring that they are equipped with the necessary techniques and mindset to conduct ethical interviews and investigations.